Evaluation Research

 achieving their objectives and provide direction on how programs can be improved.
 Many of the evaluations which SPR has conducted

-- Measuring results using administrative data, macro and micro-economic studies, surveys
+- measured results using administrative data, macro and micro-economic studies, surveys

 and audits.
 Many SPR evaluations have developed new indicators of results